Dents in the Mirror: A Novel Probe of Dark Matter Substructure in Galaxy Clusters from the Astrometric Asymmetry of Lensed Arcs: Methodology

 The idea here is to reduce the dimensionality of the problem and to ensure that we are adequately capturing the relevant information from each realization, which in our case is the asymmetry (equation \ref{eq:asymmetry}).
 Thus, we replace the formal likelihood function with an approximation based on $w\left(\rho\right)$, which depends on the model parameters $\boldsymbol{m}$ and $\boldsymbol{M}$ through the model-predicted datasets $\boldsymbol{D^{\prime}}$.
 In our analysis procedure, we set $\epsilon$ implicitly by generating a large number $N$ of model-predicted datasets $\boldsymbol{D^{\prime}}$, and accepting the top 100 samples.
+We verify that our ABC analysis yields converged posterior distributions in Appendix \ref{txt:convergencetest}.
 Our ABC analysis proceeds as follows (in order): \begin{itemize} \item First, we set the priors on $\Sigma_{\rm sub}$ and $\bar{f}_{\rm bound}$, which make up $p(\boldsymbol{q})$.
 We sample the SHMF normalization from a log-uniform prior with $\log\left(\Sigma_{\rm sub}\right) \sim \mathcal{U}\left(-3.5,-0.1\right)$.
 As mentioned in Section \ref{txt:SHMF}, subhalos are sampled within infall mass range $6 < \log_{10} (m/M_{\odot}) < 10$.
 Likewise, as discussed in Section \ref{txt:SHMF}, we set the mean bound mass fraction with a log-uniform prior $\log\left(\bar{f}_{\rm bound}\right) \sim \mathcal{U}\left(-1.25,-0.75\right)$. \item A subhalo population realization $\boldsymbol{m}$ is generated according to the sampled $\Sigma_{\rm sub}$ and tidal evolution model described in Section \ref{txt:subbhalopop}.
 Subhalos are modelled only within a $R_{\rm ap} = 2$" circular aperture centered on the arc region.
 For the fiducial model, this is depicted in Figure \ref{fig:perpendiculararc}.
 This aperture sets the value of $M_{\rm ap}$, allowing us to calculate $f_{\rm sub}$ for the realization. \item The perturbed image positions are calculated for this realization by solving the lens equation (equation \ref{eq:lensequation}) forward.
 At this step, we also add astrometric uncertainties $\delta_{xy}$ to each of the model-predicted image positions.
 We model $\delta_{xy}$ as a Gaussian and representative of the expected positional uncertainty in the image positions.
 As a test of our method, we evaluate this procedure for $\delta_{xy}$ of 0.01", 0.02", and 0.03", as we discuss more in Section \ref{txt:paramspace}.
 In practice, one should use the estimated $\delta_{xy}$ from the measurement of the image positions.
 Following this, the asymmetry metric $\xi$ is evaluated.
-Examples of this are shown in Figure \ref{fig:asymrealizations}. \item The preceding steps are repeated for $N$ realizations.
-We obtain an approximation of the posterior distribution by accepting the 100 samples corresponding to the lowest distance metrics $\rho$. \end{itemize}
+Examples of this are shown in Figure \ref{fig:asymrealizations}. \item The preceding steps are repeated for $N$ realizations, taken to be 20000 in this work.
+We obtain an approximation of the posterior distribution by accepting the 100 samples corresponding to the lowest distance metrics $\rho$ (a tolerance threshold of 0.5\%).
+We emphasize that this statistical framework accounts for the relative likelihood that $\xi$ is dominated by deflection from a single massive subhalo by averaging over many realizations.
+We explicitly examine this effect in Appendix \ref{txt:individualsubhalos}. \end{itemize}